Independent Study / Reading Course

 Independent Study courses are restricted to students in years 3 and 4 who are enrolled in one of the Honors Specializations offered by Sociology.
 Students can only take two of Soc.
 3398F/G, 3399F/G, 4498F/G, 4499F/G to complete their degree requirements.
 Only one Independent Study course may be taken per term.

-This proposal should be submitted to the Undergraduate Program Advisor during or before the first week of the term in which student intends to take the Independent Study.
+This proposal should be submitted to the Undergraduate Program Assistant during or before the first week of the term in which student intends to take the Independent Study.

-Please visit the Undergraduate Program Advisor in SSC 5304 to pick up a copy of the proposal form.
+Please visit the Undergraduate Program Assistant in SSC 5304 to pick up a copy of the proposal form.